PURPOSE

 Kate Frykberg

 Kate was born and raised in Hawkes Bay and has South African, Swedish and British ancestry.
-She is an associate of Tūmanako Consultants, and an independent community and philanthropy consultant, and she is passionate about building an equitaqble and Tiriti-based Aotearoa.
+She is an associate of Tūmanako Consultants, and an independent community and philanthropy consultant, and she is passionate about building an equitable and Tiriti-based Aotearoa.
 Her background includes co-founding one of NZ’s first Internet Development companies (with husband Dave Moskovitz), working for ten years as CE of the Todd Foundation and serving as chair of Philanthropy NZ.
 She is a former ASB Business Woman of the Year, holds a NZ Order of Merit for services to business and the community, and serves on several boards.
 For more information see Kate’s website and blog.

 Dave Moskovitz